Healthcare Information Technology

 Our healthcare IT specialty group is poised to assist both IT companies that design and distribute healthcare IT and healthcare companies – such as payers, processors, and providers – that install and use healthcare IT.
 Bass, Berry & Sims also represents investors in the healthcare IT industry sector.

-Here are some examples of healthcare IT issues on which we are currently advising clients:
+Here are some examples of healthcare IT issues on which we have advised clients:

 - Becoming a "meaningful" user of EHR technology in order to qualify for federal and state funding and incentives;